Join us to celebrate Diwali. Visitors from all backgrounds are welcome to join our free* activities for the special day.

 As you step into the faithful recreation of a Gujarati village, visitors to Land of the Lions can immerse themselves in the sights and sounds of India for the Hindu celebration; wander through a traditional Indian high street, enjoy delicious street food, and take part in colourful crafting.

-• Step into Diwali - immerse yourself in our traditional music, glowing diyas and colourful garlands and decorations
+- Step into Diwali - immerse yourself in our, glowing diyas and colourful garlands

 Members go free!
 Become a member today to join all of our future on-site events at both of our conservation zoos.